Instructor: Paul Post

 Classes by this instructor

-Instructor Bio: Paul Post, a native Kansan, received a B.A. in History from KSU and a law degree from the KU Law School in 1974.
-Now retired from the practice of law, he is a member of the Topeka Landmarks Commission and was Commission Vice Chair in2018.
-He has authored essays on the history of SBA Hill/ former Menninger Campus in Topeka; Topeka's Bates Family; The Fred Harvey Company; and on Duke Ellington June 2-16, 2025, Northland Innovation Center In-Person
+Instructor bio: Paul Post, a native Kansan, received a bachelor's degree in history from Kansas State University and a law degree in 1974 from the University of Kansas Law School.
+Now retired from practicing law, he is a member of the Shawnee County Historical Society and an amateur beekeeper.
+He has authored essays on the history of SBA Hill/former Menninger Campus in Topeka, Topeka's Bates Family, The Fred Harvey Company and Duke Ellington.